LLMozes/sql-data-warehouse-project/README.md

 ---

-## 📒 Data Catalog (Dokumentáció)
+## 📒 Data Catalog (Documentation)

-A részletes adatleírások és üzleti definíciók a katalógusban:
+Detailed field descriptions and business definitions are in the catalog:
 ➡️ [Data Catalog](docs/data_catalog.md)

 ---